northstowekarate/northstowekarate.github.io/how-to-book/index.md

 ## Other Questions

-If you have any questions that aren’t covered on the website, please don’t hesitate to reach out.
+If you have any questions that aren’t covered on the website, please don’t hesitate to [reach out](/contact/).
 We’re here to help and make your first step into karate as smooth as possible.

-## How to book future sessions

-Please add your name to the <a rel="nofollow" href="https://northstowekarateclub-my.sharepoint.com/:x:/g/personal/info_northstowekarate_com/Eb4aqsPutnZCiLxMHJt1MOcB8qFo60KqACt7lJdUVGEWHw?e=NRJJIZ">spreadsheet</a> to book a place.

-The spreadsheet is password protected.
-You'll receive the password once you've attended your first session via email.